CAPSTONE-2018/ShareFest/README.md

-# SMS-Food-Service
+# Food-Service
-Repository for the SMS-Food-Service Project
+Repository for the Food-Service Project

 # Project goal
 The goal of this capstone project is to make consumers aware, through text messages or app notifications, of the free or largely discounted availability of healthy foods, particularly relating to fresh produce and perishable goods.